 What to do in an emergency

-You can also get crucial advice from National Grid’s emergencies web page: https://www.nationalgridgas.com/safety-and-emergencies
+You can also get crucial advice from National Grid’s emergencies web page.

 Crucial gas safety information

-- We must, by law, use only Gas Safe registered contractors to fit and maintain gas installations.
+- Everyone must, by law, use only Gas Safe registered contractors to fit and maintain gas installations.

 - All appliances must be checked at least once a year.
-If any gas appliances in your home that Futures owns have not been checked during the last 12 months, you should contact us.
+If any gas appliances in your home that we own have not been checked during the last 12 months, you should contact us.

 - If you have a gas appliance, make sure that it is fitted by a Gas Safe registered installer and arrange for it to be serviced at least once a year.
 If your home is fitted with gas central heating, we will arrange for this to be serviced.

 - To work efficiently and safely, gas appliances need fresh air.
-Ventilators should be kept free from blockages to avoid the build-up of dangerous fumes.
+Ventilators should be kept free from blockages to prevent dangerous fumes from building up.

-- If you are sleeping in rooms with gas fires or fires and back boilers, make sure that you let us know.
+- If you are sleeping in rooms with gas fires or fires and back boilers, please let us know as soon as possible.

 - Never heat your kitchen with your oven.